 Before she could gloat or reason out his reaction, there was a knock on the door.

 "Get on the bed," he snapped at her, and made his way leisurely across the room to open the door.
-Bulma moved to sit rigidly with crossed legs on his bed and watched a servant bow deeply in the doorway, before wheeling in a tray.
+Bulma moved to sit rigidly with crossed legs on top his blankets and watched a servant bow deeply in the doorway before wheeling in a tray.
 The aroma of food hit her, and she tried ignoring the answering pang in her belly.